 - Wash your vehicle and wax all painted surfaces (except matte painted surfaces).

-Coat chrome pieces with rust-inhibiting oil.

-- Lubricate the drive chain.

-P. 60 - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (≥ P. 66) to prevent discharge.
-Fully charge the battery and then place it in a shaded, well-ventilated area. - If you leave the battery in place, disconnect the negative terminal to prevent discharge.
+Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 63 - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (≥ P. 70) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area.